boltlabs-inc/zkchannels-spec/tezos/overview-and-index.md

 ## Overview
 zkChannels on Tezos is built out two main components:
-* zkAbacus.
+* `zkAbacus`.
 This component contains the functionality for a customer and a merchant to open, track payments, and collaboratively close a channel.
 This component does not interact with a payment network.
-* Tezos-instantiated zkEscrowAgent realization.
+* `TezosEscrowAgent`: A Tezos realization of the `zkEscrowAgent` functionality.
 This component provides the functionality for a customer and a merchant to open and close a zkChannels escrow account as a Tezos smart contract.

+## References
+XX add reference to blindsigs-protocol doc.

 ## Glossary